-We rely on short-term and long-term debt as significant sources of liquidity and funding for capital requirements not satisfied by our operating cash flow, as well as to refinance long-term debt.
-By the end of 2019, \$951 million and \$457 million of senior secured notes are scheduled to mature at Ameren Missouri and Ameren Illinois, respectively.
-Ameren Missouri and Ameren Illinois expect to refinance these senior secured notes.
-In addition, the Ameren Companies may refinance a portion of their short-term debt with long-term debt in 2018 and 2019.
+We rely on the issuance of short-term and long-term debt as significant sources of liquidity and funding for capital requirements not satisfied by our operating cash flow, as well as to refinance existing long-term debt.
 The inability to raise debt or equity capital at reasonable terms, or at all, could negatively affect our ability to maintain and to expand our businesses.
-Events beyond our control, such as a recession or extreme volatility in the debt, equity, or credit markets, might create uncertainty that could increase our cost of capital or impair or eliminate our ability to access the debt, equity, or credit markets, including our ability to draw on bank credit facilities.
+Events beyond our control, such as depressed economic conditions or extreme volatility in the debt, equity, or credit markets, might create uncertainty that could increase our cost of capital or impair or eliminate our ability to access the debt, equity, or credit markets, including our ability to draw on bank credit facilities.
+The unfavorable near-term impacts of the TCJA on our operating cash flows may adversely affect our credit ratings.
 Any adverse change in our credit ratings could reduce access to capital and trigger collateral postings and prepayments.
 Such changes could also increase the cost of borrowing and the costs of fuel, power, and natural gas supply, among other things, which could adversely affect our results of operations, financial position, and liquidity.